claudiobierig/doppeldenk/roadmap.md

   - influence points
   - market prices
 - Fix SVGs so they can be used for both printing and webpage (10h)
-- Update to new rules after WE (24h)
+- Update to new rules after WE (22h)
-  - Change limit of resources (1h)
   - Add event to add demand resources (8h)
   - Change cost influence (4h)
   - Add event mid game scoring (8h)